 2018 Nebraska Character Award Winner: Grace Ellis

-Congratulations to Grace Ellis of Waverly High School for winning the 2018 Youth Frontiers Character Award!
+Congratulations to the 2018 Character Award Winner, Grace Ellis of Waverly High School!
 An unprecedented four educators nominated Grace for the Character Award.
 They commended her for leading by example and using her voice to foster an environment where all can be heard.
 Learn more about Grace by watching her video and reading the story below.

 Grace actively improves her school community.
 She is a student mentor and president of the speech team.
 She is also an active member of Family Careers and Community Leaders of America (FCCLA) and a small-group leader on Youth Frontiers retreats.